 It’s fast enough for what I need, and the battery lasts for most of the day, so I’m really happy with it.
 The only bad thing is that it’s really big and heavy.
 It probably weighs 1/3 to 1/4 of the weight of everything in my bag.
 I carry this with me everywhere, so having a laptop with a reduced weight could be a lot more convenient.

 USB charging sockets, USB cables, battery packs, spare phone battery, Earbuds, USB thumb drives, UK to European power adaptors.
 I have acquired a European USB charging socket, so I plan to throw one of my UK ones.
 European charging sockets are a lot smaller than the UK ones and I don’t need an adaptor for it.
 I’m not sure I need multiple USB charging sockets, so I might be reducing further down to just the one.

 My Earbuds are super useful as they allow me to concentrate even in the busiest of places.
 Some travelling makers have expressed their love for over-ear noise-cancelling earphones, but I don’t currently see the need for this.

 2x Combination Padlocks

-Passport, printouts of reservations, etc.
+Passport, printouts of reservations, photocopy of passport, etc.

 I have a Samsung Galaxy S5.
 I got it just a few months ago after I stepped on my old phone.
 I’m not particularly impressed with it.
 The camera has trouble focussing without the flash on, the charging port stopped working (and I had to get it replaced), part of the back case snapped off as it was too flimsy, and there are little pop-up warning boxes whenever you open up the charging port cover or take off the back case.
 Considering it’s one of the newest purchases I have at this time, this is not good so far!